640 South State StreetDover, Delaware 19901

 Lack of response to praise

-Gives verbal hints such as "I won't be a problem much longer," or "If anything happens to me, I want you to know ...."
+Gives hints like saying "I won't be a problem much longer," or "If anything happens to me, I want you to know ...."

-Gives away favorite possessions; throws away important belongings
+Gives away favorite possessions and throws away important belongings

 Becomes suddenly cheerful after a period of depression